teaguejt/students/README.md

 you’re ready for that examination.

 A common mistake is for teams to sit around a table and solve all problems together.
-What usually hap- pens is that someone on the team is faster than the others, and that one will begin every problem so- lution.
+What usually happens is that someone on the team is faster than the others, and that one will begin every problem solution.
 If you happen to be in the slower category, you may have to figure out how to approach such problems for the first time on the tests, which is not when you want to do it.
-A better approach is for every team member to outline the solutions in- dividually, and then get together to work out the details.
+A better approach is for every team member to outline the solutions individually, and then get together to work out the details.